Muhammad Talab Hilal

-Muhammad Talab Hilal was a Syrian military officer and politician.
-He was the Minister of Supply in the Ba'athist government of Yusuf Zuayyin and after Zuayyin's resignation in 1968, also under Nureddin al-Atassi.
+Muhammad Talab Hilal (محمد طالب هلال) was a Syrian military officer and politician.
+He was the minister of supply in the Ba'athist government of Yusuf Zuayyin and after Zuayyin's resignation in 1968, also under Nureddin al-Atassi.
 In 1971 Hilal took part in a delegation consisting of Hafez Al Assad and other Syrian Ministers visiting Moscow, Soviet Union.
-Under Assad, he served as a deputy Prime Minister, Minister of Agrarian Reform and acting Minister of the Interior. at different times.
+Under Assad, he served as a deputy prime minister, minister of agrarian reform and acting minister of the interior at different times.
 Before he was the governor of Hama and the chief of police in the Governorate of al-Hasakah.
 While he was the chief of police Hasakah, Hilal wrote a book on Syria's Jazira region which was influential for the Syrian government's "Arab Belt" in the Kurdish populated regions in Syria.
 He denied an eventual existence of a Kurdish language and ethnicity and supported the shutting down of Kurdish schools also when they taught in the Arabic language.
 He deemed the existence of the Kurds in the vicinity of the Arab nation a similar threat as the Jews in Israel.

 Hilal completed his study on the National, Political, and Social Study of the Province of Jazira (Note: Other translations are: A Study about the National, Social, and Political Aspects of Al-Jazeera Province, Study of the al-Jezira Province from its Political, National and Social Perspectives, and National, social and political study of the province of Djazireh) in November 1963.
 In view of the Kurdish uprising in Iraq he warned of a similar situation in Syria and suggested the creation of an Arab populated area in the border region between Syria, Turkey and Iraq.

 Hilal produced a twelvefold strategy to achieve the Arabization of the al-Jazira Province.
 The steps were: